outware/fastlane-plugin-cerberus/README.md

 ## About

-Cerberus is a fastlane plugin containing multiple actions for extracting Jira issues from commit messages and commenting on those issues with the build number, Jenkins job and the HockeyApp link.
-It can also generate release notes and by default sets the HockeyApp shared variable that is used by the `hockey_upload` action to set the release notes.``
+Cerberus is a fastlane plugin containing various actions ranging from extracting Jira issues from commit messages to commenting on Jira issues with build numbers.
+It also contains an action for generating release notes.

 ## Actions